Yapahuwa Pinwewa Gal Sohon Kanatta Megalithic Burial Site (යාපහුව ගල් සොහොන් කනත්ත මෙගලිතික සුසාන භූමිය)

 Loading...

-A survey done by the Department of Archaeology and University of Peradeniya in 1997 has revealed about 109 visible burials at this site.
-Landscape of the study site is generally flat.
-This includes relatively small wash divides, depressions, a tributary of the Deduru Oya, several small irrigation tanks and cultivated fields.
-Three radiocarbon dates obtained from charcoal associated with burials has indicated the sites existence spanning between 420 BC to 20 AD.
+A survey conducted in 1997 by the Department of Archaeology and the University of Peradeniya recorded around 109 visible burials at the site.
+The surrounding terrain is largely flat, characterized by minor drainage divides, shallow depressions, a tributary of the Deduru Oya, several small irrigation tanks, and cultivated fields.
+Three radiocarbon dates derived from charcoal associated with the burials indicate that the site was in use between 420 BCE and 20 CE.

 S4, S5, S6, S7, S8, S9, S10 and S12) are shown in black circles while charcoal collected levels for 14C dates are shown in rectangles.
 Calibrated ages are included at 95% probability

-Sketch shows relative position of large and small urn burials (Pots) at the two locations within the excavated area.
-Location 1 and 2 represent expose pits covering 6 5 m and 7 6 m areas.
-The largest urn (Pot 7) is located within a stone-cist.
-Relatively large urn (Pot 15) and other small urns are shown.
-Locations of pollen analyzed samples (S1, S2, S3, S4, S5, S6, S7, S8, S9, S10 and S12) are shown in black circles while charcoal collected levels for 14C dates are shown in rectangles.
-Calibrated ages are included at 95% probability
+Sketch shows the relative position of large and small urn burials (Pots) at the two locations within the excavated area.
+Location 1 and 2 represent exposed pits covering 6 5 m and 7 6 m areas.
+The largest urn (Pot 7) is located within a stone cist.
+Relatively large urns (Pot 15) and other small urns are shown.
+Locations of pollen analyzed samples (S1, S2, S3, S4, S5, S6, S7, S8, S9, S10, and S12) are shown in black circles while charcoal collected levels for 14C dates are shown in rectangles.
+Calibrated ages are included at a 95% probability

 References